guildai/guild.ai/pages/why-guild.md

 - *Automate* --- Manual steps are tedious and error-prone.
 Automate tasks to go faster and avoid costly mistakes.

-- *Repeat* --- Engineers work with data scientists in joint-ownsership of code.
+- *Repeat* --- Engineers work with data scientists in joint-ownership of code.
 Anyone can run operations at any time to recreate and confirm results.